-This article presents a list of typical engine problems that can beset the starting and running of a 2CV.
+This article discusses some of the typical engine problems that can beset the starting and running of a 2CV.
 The most likely solutions are suggested.
-Our 2CVs are getting older, and the chances of something failing increases with time because our older cars are made up of a large number of older parts getting closer to failure!
+Our collective 2CVs are getting older, and the chances of something failing increases with time because our older cars are made up of a large number of older parts getting closer to failure!
 The key to minimising problems is periodic inspections and periodic preventative maintenance.
 Be vigilant about it.
 For example, do you know the age of the diaphragm in your fuel pump?
 When did you last closely inspect the drive shaft boots?
-Although we can never guarantee to prevent every failure in our ageing cars, it's much more convenient to deal with issues at home rather than suffering the potentially huge inconvenience of dealing with issues out on the road.
+Although we can never prevent every failure in our ageing cars, it's much more convenient to deal with issues at home rather than suffering the potentially huge inconvenience of dealing with them out on the side of the road!